SuperJonotron/ArduinoDeploy/templates/README.md

 When building a library that has external libraries, you can copy this template by modifying only two variables.

-In the externalDepLib.sh, update this line to be the name of your library:
+In the externalDepLib_build.sh, update this line to be the name of your library:

 `LIBRARY_NAME="LibraryName"`

-Next, update the Libraries variable, by default no libraries are included.
+Next, update the LIBRARIES variable, by default no libraries are included.
 LIBRARIES=""

 And example is showin in the template and is duplicated here for quick reference